maggiedalke/Mitt-Map/README.md

 # Mitt-Maps
 **Hosted:** https://cam-mittmap.netlify.app/

-For this group project, you will build a small Maps style app that will allow users to search for points of interest that are close to their current location.
-Look at this working demo to see the functionality you will develop for this project.
-Search for 'coffee' or 'gas' or 'park' to see how it works.
+This was a group proget where we had to build a small Maps style app, for Winnipeg, MB Area, that will allows users to search for points of interest that are close to their current location.

+## Development Process

-## Set-up
+### Set-up
-To get started:

-- Register for a free API account at MapBox.com
-- Download the starter HTML and CSS
+- Register for a free API account at MapBox.com and downloaded the starter HTML and CSS.
-- Create a new PRIVATE repository and add your group members as collaborators.

-## Instructions
-To complete this task you will use a variety of tools, APIs, and libraries.
-Take the time to research and discuss each tool as a group.
-Be sure to ask questions if you're not clear on the how or why of each tool.

-The project has been broken down into three phases.
-Working in groups of three, develop each phase consecutively.
-A different team member should be responsible for typing, recording, and committing each phase in turn.

-Once the project is complete, deploy your solution to a publicly accessible host.
-Post the URL in the "Group Project Posts" channel on Teams along with the names of your team members and the videos of your coding sessions.
+**Breaking the project into Three phases, we worked on each developing a seperate phase of the project.**

-### Phase 1
+### Phase 1 - Maggie
 Get current location, draw a map, center the map on this location and drop a marker.

 To complete this phase: